 How Does Executive Coaching Get Done?

 We offer short and longer-term coaching options.
 Coaching sessions are generally 60 minutes long.
 If you are a local client, face-to-face coaching meetings are available either in an office setting or outside if it’s a nice day!
 We also schedule coaching meetings using Zoom or over the phone.
 We are flexible.
 This leaves you free to make arrangements to be on the call from wherever you find yourself.
 You need only make sure you are on the call in a place where you know you can relax, talk openly and not be distracted or interrupted.
-If you are a local client, face-to-face coaching meetings are also an option: either in an office setting, hiking in Acadia or the Bangor City Forest, on the golf course, or fishing on the Penobscot River.

 Are you tired of feeling stuck?
 If you are ready to head in a new direction, we can help.
 Here are three ideas to get you started.